nodejs/node/deps/uv/docs/src/misc.rst

     Frees the `cpu_infos` array previously allocated with :c:func:`uv_cpu_info`.

+.. c:function:: int uv_cpumask_size(void)

+    Returns the maximum size of the mask used for process/thread affinities, or ``UV_ENOTSUP`` if affinities are not supported on the current platform.

+    .. versionadded:: 1.45.0

 .. c:function:: int uv_interface_addresses(uv_interface_address_t** addresses, int* count)

     Gets address information about the network interfaces on the system.
 An